i-MSCP/imscp/docs/Debian/INSTALL.md

 ### 3) i-MSCP Upgrade

+#### 1. Make sure to read the errata file

+Before upgrading your must read the errata file which describ information about changes made in new i-MSCP versions, and any pre-task that must be done by the administrator before upgrading.

+The errata file for this i-MSCP version is located at: https://github.com/i-MSCP/imscp/blob/<version>/docs/1.4.x_errata.md

-#### 1. Make sure to have a backup of your current data
+#### 2. Make sure to make a backup of your data

-Before any upgrade attempt it is highly recommended to perform a backup of the following directories
+Before any upgrade attempt it is highly recommended to perform a backup of the following directories:

     /var/www/virtual
     /var/mail/virtual